Phases of Recovery

-There are Five Phases of Recovery (as identified in the Dardzinski Method) that every client goes through after sustaining a spinal cord injury.
-The rate at which each client progresses is different and dependent on their body’s neurological response to our activity-based treatment and here at Project Walk we have clients in every phase of recovery.
+There are Five Phases of Recovery (as identified in the S.T.E.P.
+Method) that every client goes through after sustaining a spinal cord injury.
+The rate at which each client progresses is different and dependent on their body’s neurological response to our activity-based treatment and here at The Perfect Step we have clients in every phase of recovery.

 The goal of Phase I is to act as the client’s nervous system to stimulate responses.
-This is typically done through active assisted exercises or “Active Nervous System Recruitment” (ANSR).
+This is typically done through active assisted exercises or “Patterned Neural Activity Recruitment” (PNAR).

-In Phase II we build on nervous pathways that are engaged during ANSR.
+In Phase II we build on nervous pathways that are engaged during PNAR.
 We do this through the use of load bearing activities.

 Reactivation or re-organization is the process of the nervous system bypassing the injury site and re-wiring itself to perform the job it was designed to do.
 These are the most difficult stages of the program and can be the longest in the road to recovery